 Critical Success Factor (CSF) - this methodology is developed by John Rockart of MIT.

-measure of CSF effectiveness becomes an input for defining information system requirements
+Measure of CSF effectiveness becomes an input for defining the information system requirements.

 End/Means (E/M) analysis - this methodology is developed by Wetherbe and Davis at the University of Minnesota.